• Skip to primary navigation

 Notes

-• For the juiciest chops, the most important tip that I can give you is to brine the chops.
-Just soak the meat in salt water for an hour.
-This traps the moisture in the meat.
-Rinse the salt water off and pat dry when finished brining.
-You’ll be left with tenderized, juicy chops.
-Then you can brown the chops and add them to your simmering sauce.
+Brining for Juicy Chops: For the juiciest chops, the most important tip that I can give you is to brine the chops.
+Simply soak them in salt water for an hour, trapping in moisture.
+After brining, rinse off the salt water and pat dry.
+The result: tenderized, juicy chops ready to brown and join the simmering sauce.

 Nutrition